codepiyusss/VoxShield/SECURITY.md

 ## Reporting a Vulnerability

 We take the security of [VoxShield](https://github.com/codepiyusss/VoxShield) seriously.
-If you discover a security vulnerability, please do not disclose it publicly by creating a public issue or discussion.
+If you discover a security vulnerability, please do not disclose it publicly by creating a public issue or any discussion on it.

 ### How to Report